gutierrezmannix/gutierrezmannix.github.io/Data.md

 permalink: /Data/
 ---

+### Visualize our Colonias Dashboard created with merged data.

 [Colonias Dashboard](/images/ColoniasDashboardv2.html)

 ### I also specialize in the collection and analysis of social media data.
 Current Projects include: Hispanic Members of Congress and Spanish as a Political Language in Social Media.